srl-labs/sros-anysec-macsec-lab/README.md

 ## Requirements

+> [!NOTE]
+> Note: This lab has been updated from vSIM R24 to SR-SIM 25.7.R1.
+> For SR-SIM details refer to the [SR-SIM Installation, deployment and setup guide](https://documentation.nokia.com/sr/25-7/7750-sr/titles/sr-sim-installation-setup.html).

 To deploy this lab you need:

-1. A server with Docker and Containerlab (upgrade to latest releases is recomended).
+1. A server or laptop with linux or WSL, Docker and Containerlab 0.69.3 (upgrade to latest releases is recomended).
 2. EdgeShark (Refer to [CLAB and EdgeShark integration](https://containerlab.dev/manual/wireshark/#edgeshark-integration) for details.)
-3. SR OS 23.10.R1+ image and a valid SROS license file.
+3. SR-SIM 25.7.R1 image and a valid SROS SR-SIM license file (reach your Nokia representative for support).

+> [!NOTE]
-Note: This lab requires ~22G RAM.
+> Note: This lab has 16 containers (10 SR-SIMs and 6 Linux hosts) and requires ~14G RAM.
+> SR-SIM FP5 small fixed platforms (SR-1/1x/1se) and require a distributed model of deployment as described in the [SR-SIM Installation, deployment and setup guide](https://documentation.nokia.com/sr/25-7/7750-sr/titles/sr-sim-installation-setup.html).

 ## Clone the lab on your server